New Student Advising

 - Develop a first semester course schedule that considers your assessment results, educational goals, timeline, study skills, work and personal responsibilities

-Option 1: On-Campus Group Academic Counseling
+Option 1: On-Campus Group Academic Advising

 To Do (Before your Academic Advising Session)